 ISTC: Incunabula Short Title Catalogue of the British Library

-INKA: Incunabula catalogue INKA of the Tübingen University Library (partly with descriptions of the specific features)
+INKA: Incunabula catalogue INKA of the Tübingen University Library (with naming the respective shelfmark, partly also with descriptions of the specific features)

 As part of a DFG project, about 530 incunabula with illuminations are currently being catalogued.